Rustic Pathways Duty of Care Policy

 What Training Do Rustic Pathways Staff Complete?

 Staff are authorized to administer emergency medications under standing protocols or Medical Director consultation.
-This includes epinephrine 0.3mg for anaphylaxis, dexamethasone for severe respiratory distress, and advanced wound care and stabilization procedures.
-The epinephrine protocol sequence (Benadryl, Pepcid, Decadron, followed by 0.3mg epi injection) is rehearsed during staff training and documented in field manuals.
+The epinephrine protocol sequence (Benadryl, Pepcid, Decadron, followed by 0.3mg epi injection) is rehearsed during staff training and documented in the Program Leader guidebook.

 What Insurance Coverage Does Rustic Pathways Maintain?

-Rustic Pathways maintains comprehensive insurance coverage to protect students, families, staff, and the organization.
-The following coverage is current as of May 2025 and is reviewed annually.
+Rustic Pathways maintains comprehensive insurance coverage to protect students, families, staff and the organization.
+Coverage is reviewed annually, and certificates are available on request.

-• Vendor vetting through the Three-Tier system with vendor termination for failures
+• Vendor vetting through the Three-Tier system, with vendors terminated for failures

 • Crisis response protocols achieving 8-minute team activation and 27-minute parent notification